 So how has it happened that Christendom, monarchy, and nearly every once-universal cultural norm have nevertheless come to be overthrown?
 The answer is really quite simple: somewhere along the way, we discovered that human beings have these things called “rights.”

 It has been famously alleged by certain revolutionaries that these rights were bestowed upon us by God.
-I am not sure precisely how Jefferson discovered that God had bestowed these “certain inalienable rights” upon us, although the cut-and-paste Bible he put together for himself might have had something to do with it.
-In any case, he felt no need whatever to prove his theory, contenting himself to declare it “self-evident” that, for example, men owe no allegiance to anything higher than their own opinions about how they ought to be governed (some might think this to be rather spurious grounds for sedition, treason, insurrection, and bloodshed, but the winners write the history books, etc. etc.).
+I am not sure precisely how Jefferson discovered that God had bestowed these “inalienable rights” upon us, although the cut-and-paste Bible he put together for himself might have had something to do with it.
+In any case he did not undertake to prove his theory, instead declaring it “self-evident” that, for example, men owe no allegiance to anything higher than their own opinions about how they ought to be governed (some might think this to be rather spurious grounds for sedition, treason, insurrection, and bloodshed, but the winners write the history books).

-But even more baffling is the fact that so many Christians have simply taken Jefferson at his word, God Himself having been remarkably silent on the subject of human rights throughout the more usually accepted canon of Sacred Scripture (i.e. the Bible as known to everyone besides Jefferson).
+But even more baffling is the fact that so many Christians have simply taken Jefferson at his word, God Himself having been remarkably silent on the subject of human rights throughout the more usually accepted canon of Sacred Scripture.
 In fact, when one pauses to think about it even for a moment, it becomes rather uncomfortably clear that the Lord at no time encouraged His followers to go about demanding various and sundry rights to such things as whatever form of government happens to be currently in vogue.